pytong/research-group/wp-content/plugins/unique-headers/readme.txt

 == Frequently Asked Questions ==

-= Do I need to install an extra plugin for categories/tags support? = No. This functionality previously required the <a href="http://wordpress.org/extend/plugins/taxonomy-metadata/">Taxonomy Metadata plugin</a>, but as of WordPress 4.4, that plugin is no longer required as terms meta was added to WordPress core.
-Your old categories and tags header images will be retained, but you should make sure that the taxonomy metadata plugin has upgraded your data before deactivating it.
+= I upgraded to WordPress 4.4 and the taxonomy meta plugin broke.
+What should I do? = Older versions of WordPress required the taxonomy meta data plugin to add support for categories and tags.
+However, that functionality was rolled into the core of WordPress 4.4 and the old plugin stopped working with no upgrade path.
+You can simply delete the plugin, and your site will behave as normal, but the old header images for categories and tags will be missing.
+To work around this problem, please <a href="https://wordpress.org/support/topic/wordpress-44-fatal-error?replies=9#post-7762404">follow the instructions in this helpful support thread</a> for that plugin.
+Please note that I am not connected with the taxonomy meta data plugin and can not provide any assistance with it.

+= I set a category header image, but why are my individual posts not showing that header image? = Setting a category (or other taxonomy) header image, only causes that header image to show on the category page itself.
+It does not make the header image show on the single posts of that category.

+To add this functionality, please install the <a href="https://geek.hellyer.kiwi/plugins/unique-headers-single-posts/">Unique Headers single posts extension plugin</a>.

 = Your plugin doesn't work =
 Actually, it does work ;) The problem is likely with your theme.
 Some themes have "custom headers", but don't use the built-in WordPress custom header system and will not work with the Unique Headers plugin because of this.
 It is not possible to predict how other custom header systems work, and so those can not be supported by this plugin.
 To test if this is the problem, simply switch to one of the default themes which come with WordPress and see if the plugin works with those, if it does, then your theme is at fault.